Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Staffing

-Residents are required to staff 4 shifts per month (typically one weekend and 2 additional shifts per month).
+Residents are required to staff four shifts per month (typically one weekend and two additional shifts per month).
+Residents will participate in the nutrition services team by following total parenteral nutrition patients on weekend shifts.

 Residents will respond and participate in code blue/emergency events over the course of the residency year.